Mariam0625/Safina/README.md

 > “Safina” (سفينة) means **“ship”** in Arabic — a vessel that carries you through uncertainty with grace, direction, and care.

-Built for Emirati and GCC youth navigating the emotional seas of career transitions, Safina offers **anonymous, voice-first, non-clinical support** that speaks your dialect, honors your values, and helps you grow — without judgment.
+Built for Emirati and GCC youth, especially women in underserved UAE communitiees, navigating the emotional seas of career transitions, Safina offers **anonymous, voice-first, non-clinical support** that speaks your dialect, honors your values, and helps you grow — without judgment.

 🏆 **Submitted to**: startAD AI for Good – MindForward Challenge (Abdullah Al Ghurair Foundation)
 🌍 **Region**: UAE & KSA
-🔐 **Privacy-first**: No email, no phone, no tracking.
+🔐 **Privacy-first**: Zero personal data collection.
+100% Arabic interface (Gulf dialect + MSA)

 ---